rhd-gitops-example/deployment-pipelines/Example.md

 * When Pull Request is Opened/Synchronized on repo `taxi-stage-config`, it triggers [stage-ci-dryrun-from-pr-binding](#stage-ci-dryrun-from-pr-binding)/[stage-ci-dryrun-from-pr-template](#stage-ci-dryrun-from-pr-template)
 * When Pull Request is Pushed to master branch of repo `taxi-stage-config`, it triggers [stage-cd-deploy-from-push-binding](#stage-cd-deploy-from-push-binding)/[stage-cd-deploy-from-push-template](#stage-cd-deploy-from-push-template)

+For more information about GitHub REST API, please see https://developer.github.com/v3/activity/events/types/#pushevent

 Follow the these steps to create `cicd-event-listener`